Pamirs Adventure & Silk Road Legends

 Three Summits In The Pamirs

-The second part of the tour is a kind of cultural rest after the extreme conditions of the highlands.
-We will set off to Uzbekistan to visit the brightest historical sights of Fergana Valley, Tashkent, Bukhara and Samarkand, to enjoy the sun, warmth and fresh fruit vitamins, to indulge our inner gourmet, feeding him with delicious dishes of Uzbek cuisine.
+The second part of the tour is a sightseeing journey after the mountains.
+We will travel to Uzbekistan to visit the most striking historical landmarks of the Fergana Valley, Tashkent, Bukhara, and Samarkand, enjoy the sun and warmth and fresh seasonal fruits, and indulge your inner foodie with the most delicious dishes of Uzbek cuisine.

 • Tour program,